Bad-ptr/persp-mode.el/README.md

 `:get-name-expr` -- expression or function to get a perspecive name.
 `:get-buffer-expr` -- expression or function to get the buffer.
 `:get-persp-expr` -- expression or function to get the perspective.
+`:switch` -- how to switch to the auto perspective: `nil` -- do not switch, `'window` -- switch in window, `'frame` -- switch for frame.
 `:parametes` -- list of parameters for perspective(see the `modify-persp-parameters` function).
 `:noauto` -- if non nil then do not set the auto field of the perspective.